Madha Gaja Raja: Production

-Director Sundar C and Vishal announced that they would work together on a project in early 2012, and it was revealed that Vishal would portray a triple role in the film.
+Director Sundar C and actor Vishal announced that they would work together on a project in early 2012, and it was revealed that Vishal would portray a triple role in the film.
 After denying reports that the female lead role was first offered to Shruti Haasan, Sundar hinted that they were set to sign on Hansika Motwani, but her busy schedule left her unavailable to commit dates for the project.
-Titled Madha Gaja Raja, after Vishal's three characters, Karthika Nair eventually joined the team to portray the role during April 2012.
+Titled Madha Gaja Raja, after Vishal's three characters, Karthika Nair eventually joined as the lead actress during April 2012.
 The film subsequently began production in Chennai during early May 2012, with a song shot featuring Vishal alongside Sadha, who was revealed to be making an appearance in an item number.

-Soon after production began, Sundar chose to alter the script, with the new version having Vishal portray only one character, with two leading actresses instead of one.
-Disappointed with this development, Nair left the project stating that the role of the lead actress had been significantly diminished as a result of the change of story.
-Taapsee Pannu signed on to replace her, but soon afterwards left the project citing date clashes with her commitments for the promotional activity of her Hindi film.
+Soon after production began, Sundar chose to alter the script, with the new version having Vishal in a single role, and two leading actresses instead of one.
+Disappointed with this development, Nair left the project, feeling her role had been significantly diminished as a result of the storyline changes.
+Taapsee Pannu signed on to replace her, but soon afterwards left the project citing date clashes with her commitments for the promotional activity of another film.
 Varalaxmi Sarathkumar was consequently signed on after working with producers Gemini Film Circuit in their previous venture Podaa Podi (2012), while Anjali was selected for the main female lead role.
 The team subsequently began another schedule with the new storyline in Palani during June 2012.

 The team moved to Jaipur during August 2012 to complete another schedule, while Vishal revealed that the title now referred to the agitated state of Lord Ganesha rather than the names of his characters, stating that "Gaja Raja" could be literally translated as fury.
 During the particular schedule, Vishal suffered an injury when filming a fight scene and was forced to take a week's break from working.
 The film's shoot moved to Hyderabad during September 2012, with Arya joining the team's cast to shoot for a guest appearance.
 Arya had flown in from Chennai and completed his work on the film within a single day.
 The team later shot in Australia.
 By January 2013, the film was complete as Sundar had moved on to other projects.